entelognathus/Antiarch-phylogeny/Antiarch taxa used in analysis to be compiled.md

 Obruchev, D. V. (1964).
 Class Placodermi.
 In D. V. Obruchev (Ed.), *Fundamentals of Palaeontology* (pp. 552).

+Obrucheva, E. (1983).
+A new bothriolepid species from the Zadonsk Formation of the Central Devonian Field.
+In Obruchev, D. V. (Ed.), *Problems of Modern Paleoichthyology: Materials of the Conference* (pp. 36-42).
+Nauka Publishers, Moscow.

 Olive, S. (2015).
 Devonian antiarch placoderms from Belgium revisited. *Acta Palaeontologica Polonica*, **60**(3), 711-731.

+Ørvig, T. (1975).
+Description, with special reference to the dermal skeleton, of a new radotinid arthrodire from the Gedinnian of Arctic Canada.
+In Lehman, J. P. (Ed.), *Problèmes actuels de Paléontologie-Evolution des Vertébrés* (Vol. 218, pp. 41-71).
+Colloques Internationaux du Centre National de la Recherche Scientifique, Paris.

+P'an, K. (1957).
+The correlation and age of the Wutung Series of the Early Yangtze Valley, and with a special discussion on the first discovery of Devonian *Asterolepis* in China. *Acta Geologica Sinica*, **37**(4), 455-473.

+P'an, K. (1964).
+Some Devonian and Carboniferous fishes from South China. *Acta Palaeontologica Sinica*, **12**(1), 139-168.

+P'an, K., & Wang, S. T. (1978).
+Devonian Agnatha and Pisces of South China.
+In Institute of Geology and Mineral Resources (Ed.), *Symposium on the Devonian System of South China* (pp. 298-333).
+Geological Press.
+Beijing.

 Pan, J. (1984).
-A new species of *Microbrachius* from Middle Devonian of Yunnan. *Vertebrata PalAsiatica*, **22**, 9-13.
+A new species of *Microbrachius* from the Middle Devonian of Yunnan. *Vertebrata PalAsiatica*, **22**, 9-13.

-Pan, J., Huo, F.C., Cao, J.X., Gu, Q.C., Liu, S.Y., Wang, J.Q., Gao, L.D., & Liu, C. (1987).
-Continental Devonian System of Ningxia and its Biotas.
-Beijing: *Geological Publishing House*, 1-237.
+Pan, J., Huo, F. C., Cao, J. X., Gu, Q. C., Liu, S. Y., Wang, J. Q., Gao, L. D., & Liu, C. (1987). *Continental Devonian System of Ningxia and its Biotas*.
+Geological Publishing House, Beijing.

-P'an, K., & Wang, S.T.
-(1978).
-Devonian Agnatha and Pisces of South China.
-In: Institute of Geology and Mineral Resources, the Chinese Academy of Geological Sciences, (eds), Symposium on the Devonian System of South China.
-Beijing: *Geological Press*, 298-333.
+Pan, J., Lu, L. W., & Zeng, X. Y. (1999).
+Report of Remigolepis from Late Devonian, Hunan, South China.
+In Wang, Y. Q. & Deng, T. (Eds.), *Proceeding of the Seventh Annual Meeting of the Chinese Society of Vertebrate Paleontology* (pp. 61-66).
+China Ocean Press, Beijing.

+Pan, J., Wang, S. T., Liu, S. Y., Gu, Q. C., & Jia, H. (1980).
+Discovery of Devonian *Bothriolepis* and *Remigolepis* in Ningxia. *Acta Geologica Sinica*, **1980**(3), 175-185.

 Pan, Z.H., Zhu, M., Zhu, Y.A., & Jia, L.T.
 (2018).
 A new antiarch placoderm from the Emsian (Lower Devonian) of Wuding, Yunnan, China. *Alcheringa*, **42**, 10-21.